• Free Standard Delivery Over £45

 Is thrush contagious?

-Oral thrush is not contagious in healthy adults but it can spread in certain situations such as by:
+Oral thrush is usually not contagious in healthy adults, but Candida (the yeast that causes it) can spread in certain situations, such as:

-• ✅ Contacting with yeast infection in other body parts
+• Coming into contact with yeast infections in other parts of the body

-• ✅ Chestfeeding or breastfeeding when your baby has oral thrush
+• Chestfeeding or breastfeeding if your baby has oral thrush

-• ✅ Chestfeeding or breastfeeding when you have a nipple yeast infection or breast yeast infection
+• Chestfeeding or breastfeeding if you have a yeast infection on the nipples or in the breast tissue

-So, to avoid the risk of getting a thrush from another person, wash your hands every time when you make contact with someone’s items or utensils
+So, to avoid the risk of getting thrush from another person, wash your hands every time you make contact with someone’s items or utensils.

 Thrush in pregnancy

-Your doctor may prescribe you antifungal medications such as Nystatin drops or miconazole gel to treat oral thrush.
-If your symptoms persist, consult your doctor for personalized advice
+If you develop oral thrush, your doctor may prescribe antifungal treatments such as nystatin oral suspension or miconazole oral gel.
+If symptoms persist or worsen, consult your doctor for further advice and treatment.

 Avoid alcohol, spicy or acidic foods, and sugary beverages as they can worsen your condition.
 Stay well hydrated and drink herbal teas to soothe irritation.
 However, more research on this area is needed.